koenraadvanmeerbeek/sGlobe-website/content/home/join.md

 [design.spacing]
 padding = [ "40px", "0", "40px", "0" ]
 +++
-I am searching for a postdoc who wants to apply for a ***Marie Curie (MSCA) postdoctoral fellowship*** to do research about ***"Combining drone imagery and machine learning for ecological modelling"***.
-If you have experience with drones and are interested in co-developing a MSCA-application, please [contact me](#contact)!
-Check [here](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) for more information about the grant and to see if you are eligible to apply.

 At the moment, there are no open vacancies at the lab.
 However, I am always interested in hearing from motivated students or researchers to collaborate on topics of mutual interest.
 Have a look at [Research](/#research) and our [Research projects](#projects) to see what we are doing.
 So if you are interested in applying for a PhD or postdoc fellowship, you are always welcome to contact me.
 The different opportunities are listed below.

 #### Funding opportunities for PhD students